Marco Casambre: Davao Aguilas

 In July 2018, he moved to Davao Aguilas.
-His club would later decide to dissolve its first team in December 2018 leaving him without a club.
+His club would later decide to dissolve its first team in December 2018, leaving him without a club.

 Chainat Hornbill

 In January 2019, Casambre signed with the Chainat Hornbill of the Thai League 1.

 Kaya–Iloilo

 In 2020, Casambre returned to the Philippines and joined Kaya–Iloilo.

 Loan to Sukhothai

 In January 2022, Casambre was sent out on loan to Thai League 2 club Sukhothai until June 2022.

 International career

 Philippines youth

-In 2011, Casambre is among the players that composed the Philippine national under-13 team that participated in the AFC U13 Festival of Football in Malaysia.
+In 2011, Casambre was part of the Philippine national under-13 team that participated in the AFC U13 Festival of Football in Malaysia.
 In 2012, Casambre played for the Philippine national under-14 team which participated at the six-nation Japan-East Asean Football Exchange Programme U-14 Youth Football Festival hosted in Osaka.
-The youth team finished third in the said tournament.
+The youth team finished third in said tournament.

 Philippines U19

 He later became part of the under-19 team and was part of the squad that participated at the 2015 AFF U-19 Youth Championship.
 He made his debut for Philippines U19 in a 1−2 win against Brunei U19.